loader image

 %

-of all household waste was recycled in 2023, from 45.9% in 2022
+of all household waste was 49.3% recycled in 2024, from 50.8% in 2023.

 Our aim is to provide services which support healthier lifestyles, inclusions and social equality and sustainable economic growth.
 To create strong and sustainable communities in West Lothian, the council will focus on:

-• Supporting the sustainable residential and commercial development of the local area
+• Supporting the sustainable residential and commercial development of the local area.

-• Ensuring that West Lothian has a transport and roads network to support and sustain economic and population growth in the local area
+• Ensuring that West Lothian has a transport and roads network to support and sustain economic and population growth in the local area.

-• Providing high-quality customer services and community facilities and a range of cultural services
+• Providing high-quality customer services and community facilities and a range of cultural services.

-• Protecting the environment through a range of regulatory and enforcement activities that will protect the health, wellbeing and safety of local people Improving waste recycling rates across West Lothian and introducing low carbon and renewable energy solutions
+• Protecting the environment through a range of regulatory and enforcement activities that will protect the health, wellbeing and safety of local people.

 Tackling Homelessness, Poverty and Inequality